Artistry for the Athlete

 Jenie has worked with numerous competitive figure skaters from various skating clubs/rinks throughout WA, and works closely with their skate coaches, to develop their skaters' quality of movement through dance instruction.
-She is the resident ballet/dance instructor for figure skaters at Sno-King Renton and also offers both private and group class instruction @ Young EduArts Studio and large group facility in Issaquah.
-Jenie has been the guest ballet instructor for Sno-King Renton's Summer Figure Skating Camp since 2015 and for the Tri-Cities Figure Skating Club offering ballet/dance workshops.
-She also trained the Skyline High Dance Team in technique classes during their summer camp/competition season.
+She is the owner/instructor of Young EduArts Studio where she teaches private lessons and also large group instruction in Issaquah.
+Jenie is the resident ballet instructor @ Sno King Renton and has been the guest ballet instructor for Sno-King Renton's Summer Figure Skating Camp since 2015.
+Alongside teaching figure skaters, Jenie enjoys learning figure skating for herself, as an adult recreational skater @ Sno King Renton.

 Jenie holds a Bachelor of Arts in Early Childhood Education and Family Studies through the University of Washington.
 She furthers her professional development in dance education through the National Dance Education Organization (OPDI) and attending workshops such as Pacific Northwest Ballet Teacher's Seminar.
 Jenie is a member of the National Dance Education Organization and Dance Educators Association of Washington.